pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing_devnet.md

 - Depending on your load testing requirements, you may need to stake one or more `gateways` and `suppliers`.
 - [DevNet documentation](../infrastructure/devnet.md#stake-actors) provides more details about staking actors in DevNets.

-### 3. Configure the load testing manifest
+### 3. Configure the load test manifest

 [Load Testing documentation](./load_testing.md#manifest-modification) provides information on how the load test manifest can be modified to run against DevNets.
-DevNets are not much different from TestNets, but they do not have randomly generated addresses.
-Instead, the addresses are shared with LocalNet for convenience.
+DevNets are not much different from TestNets, but they **do not** have randomly generated accounts.
+Instead, the accounts are derived from the ignite `config.yaml` (as in LocalNet) for convenience.

 ## Full example